gabriel-hahn/omni-stack-saas/README.md

 # Omni Stack SaaS

 SaaS project to user management between projects and companies.
+For this project was used NodeJS, ReactJS and React Native as base technologies, simulating team management application.

 ## Authors